-- · Have all chain saw service performed by a qualified service dealer with the exception of the items listed in the maintenance section of this manual.
+- Have all chain saw service performed by a qualified service dealer with the exception of the items listed in the maintenance section of this manual.
 For example, if improper tools are used to remove or hold the flywheel when servicing the clutch, structural damage to the flywheel can occur and cause the flywheel to burst. - Make certain the saw chain stops moving when the throttle trigger is released.
 For correction, refer to CARBURETOR AD-JUSTMENTS. - Never modify your saw in any way.
-Keep the handles dry, clean, and free of oil or fuel mixture. - Keep fuel and oil caps, screws, and fasteners securely tightened.
-Use only Poulan® accessories and re- - placement parts as recommended.
+Keep the handles dry, clean, and free of oil or fuel mixture. - Keep fuel and oil caps, screws, and fas- - teners securely tightened.
+Use only Poulan® accessories and replacement parts as recommended marked container for all fuel purposes.